leibert/ctaBusOTron/README.md

 The CTA Bus-O-Tron shows how far away the next bus is.
 I have a MQTT server that publishes arrival times pulled from the CTA API (multiple devices and Home Assistant use the info)

 I wrote this to publish arrival ETAs to MQTT (https://github.com/leibert/ctaMQTT).
 This also has code to interface directly with the CTA APIs.
-I have a Mosquitto MQTT broker running as a home assistant add-on (https://www.home-assistant.io/integrations/mqtt/), but there's a number of MQTT brokers you can quickly spin-up
+I have a Mosquitto MQTT broker running as a home assistant add-on (https://www.home-assistant.io/integrations/mqtt/), but there's a number of MQTT brokers you can quickly spin-up.

 Code commenting and most of this readme AI generated, errors are likely present.